fieldtrip/website/development/project/fwdarch.md

 **seg2seg functions:**

-- e.g. the functions from the image processing toolbox
+- e.g., the functions from the image processing toolbox

 **seg2mesh functions:**